 Being fired is the worst.
 However, it’s also very common.
-In 2014, the U.S. Department of Labor reported that an average of 55,318 people were laid off or fired each day.
+In 2014, the US Department of Labor reported that an average of 55,318 people were laid off or fired every day.
 The total for the year was 20,191,070.

 It happens.
 If it has happened to you it’s likely that you’re going to be asked about it.
 Your best bet is to be prepared.
 Follow these tips and you can turn a difficult question into a springboard to a new job.

 Why Are They Asking You This?

 When hiring managers ask about an employment gap they are asking because they want to know:

 Realize that this question is not an attack on you or your skills.

 Being honest and forthcoming says a lot about your character.

 Take responsibility for your role in the situation.

 Frame your response in terms of what you’ve learned—not what happened.